A Path to Self Discovery

 A year later in April 2015, Luis graduated from IMANI, and he is ready to finish his junior year at Pennsauken High School.
 He has learned to control his anger and release the feelings of guilt he so often held inside.
 Luis is now focused on the future: his senior year, photography, and ultimately the military and a career in law enforcement.

-“I came into IMANI with a lot of anger and guilt but a year later I feel like I’ve found my real self.
+“I came into Center For Family Services with anger and guilt, but a year later I feel like I’ve found my real self.
 Someone who is cooperative, helpful, and a leader.
 Coming to IMANI has impacted and changed my life.”